skellis46/slipbox/improvisation and the threshold of the self.md

 This is on the fringe of what I'm doing.

 # edit bin

+> The great teachers and adept contemplatives tell us that in deep states of meditation the ego self dissolves and merges into the expansive eternal soul or Atman Self which is the sacred territory of Witness consciousness.
+Witness consciousness is the ultimate goal, conscious witnessing is how we practice our way to that goal. [@marcow-speiser-2007-authentic p.72]

 > This state of pure being is the actor’s equivalent of when great athletes are “in the zone,” or the trance that a jazz improviser enters when they’re really cooking.
 The name for it is a Russian word, _perezhivanie_, which means _experiencing_. <https://slate.com/culture/2025/10/daniel-day-lewis-anemone-movie-oscars-best-actor.html>